 These writing courses weren’t to become a novelist though… they were built to teach one how to journal in a way that would help us find our NEW, IMPROVED way.

 I’ve never been a journal type.
-I didn’t even know what a journaling course was, but I went for it anyway because it came highly recommended by my friend Jane at Grit Antiques.
+I didn’t even know what a journaling course was, but I went for it anyway because it came highly recommended by my friend Jayne Margaret Photography.

 At the time, my life was at a standstill after a bunch of changes took place.
 I didn’t know who I was or what I was suppose to do anymore.
 I just lost my way.

-And boy, did this type of journalling jump start things in a BIG way, which you can read about in THIS post.
+And boy, did this type of journaling jump start things in a BIG way, which you can read about in THIS post.

 About Kim Klassen’s Classes / Podcast